 Welfare-economic cost-benefit analysis – study of the impact on social welfare from the allocation of resources through a cost-benefit and social analysis.

 Woodlands – habitat where trees are the dominant plant form.

 Yield – amount of agricultural production harvested per unit of land area.

-Zeolite – mineral from volcanogenic sedimentary rock having the ability for adsorption and ion exchange.+
+Zeolite – mineral from volcanogenic sedimentary rock having the ability for adsorption and ion exchange.